Penicillin, Lovastatin, and Cyclosporine: Medicines From Fungi

 The Discovery of Penicillin

 Penicillin was the first antibiotic to be identified.
 It was discovered by a Scottish biologist named Alexander Fleming.
 The discovery began a wonderful period in which previously deadly infections could be cured.
-In the present time not all antibiotics are as effective as they once were due to the growing problem of bacterial resistance.
+Today many antibiotics are not as effective as they once were due to the growing problem of bacterial resistance.

 Alexander Fleming's Discovery of Penicillin